 Karen’s fabrics were used in the original costumes designed by Susan Lilly for a production of Arthur Miller’s “The Crucible,” performed in Portland, Oregon in 2001.

 Karen markets her work at juried art fairs and galleries across the country.
-When not traveling to shows, she can be found in her studio in Pacific City, Oregon.
+When not traveling to shows, she can be found working in her studio in Pacific City, Oregon or teaching on-line workshops.

 - Checkerboard fabric for Timberline Lodge.